alonrbar/easy-template-x/README.md

 out of both and to add some good of it's own.

-While these packages has some great features such as GraphQL and inline JavaScript support in `docx-templates` and a breadth of additional (payed) modules in `docxtemplater`.
-This package, in accordance with it's declared above philosophy, offers some unique benefits including a most simple, non-programmer oriented template syntax, an even neater API (IMHO), a _free_ image insertion plugin and a TypeScript code base.
+While these packages has some great features such as GraphQL and inline JavaScript support in `docx-templates` and a breadth of additional (paid) modules in `docxtemplater`.
+This package, in accordance with it's declared above philosophy, offers some unique benefits including, a simple template syntax aimed to be handled by non-programmers, a cleaner API (IMHO), a _free_ image insertion plugin and a TypeScript code base.
 Hopefully it will serve you well :)

 ## Changelog